Azure/azureml-assets/assets/models/system/vfnet_x101_64x4d_fpn_mdconv_c3-c5_mstrain_2x_coco/description.md

 > The above abstract is from MMDetection website.
 Review the <a href="https://github.com/open-mmlab/mmdetection/tree/v2.28.2/configs/vfnet" target="_blank">original-model-card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.

-<b>Deprecation Warning</b>: This model version is only compatible with mmdet <=2.28 and is deprecated.
-We recommend to use this model instead <a hresp="https://ml.azure.com/models/mmd-3x-vfnet_x101-64x4d-mdconv-c3-c5_fpn_ms-2x_coco/version/8/catalog/registry/azureml" target="_blank">mmd-3x-vfnet_x101-64x4d-mdconv-c3-c5_fpn_ms-2x_coco</a>(this is the corresponding model compatible with mmdet >= 3.1.0).
+> <b>Deprecation Warning</b>: This model is only compatible with mmdet <= 2.28 and is deprecated.
+We recommend using `mmd-3x-vfnet_x101-64x4d-mdconv-c3-c5_fpn_ms-2x_coco`, the corresponding mmdet >= 3.1.0 model instead, from <a href="https://ml.azure.com/model/catalog" target="_blank">the AzureML model catalog</a>.
 In our model catalog, the models prefixed with mmdet-3x are compatible with mmdet >= 3.1.0.

 ### Inference samples